chef/chef-web-docs/content/install_bootstrap.md

 maintain your current configuration.
 Use the `-r` or `--run-list` option with the [`knife bootstrap`](/workstation/knife_bootstrap/) subcommand to set a run-list on a node, for example `-r recipe[myrecipe::cron]`.

-You can find the source code at https://github.com/chef-cookbooks/chef-client and a download at supermarket.chef.io https://supermarket.chef.io/cookbooks/chef-client You will be required to upload the chef-client cookbook to your Chef Infra Server, so that it can be referred to by bootstrapping nodes.

 ### Windows